 We share our homes with the ghosts of the people who have lived there before us – and the people who come after us.
 Lives that were just as full – and just as mundane.

 They will have looked out that same window onto the street, they climbed these stairs and entered these rooms.
 Their bed, is likely to be placed in the same position in that room.
 And now, it is a different bed, new occupants, different décor and different time, but essentially the space is still the same.

-They may be divided, extended or undergo superficial and major alterations: a lick of paint, layers of wallpaper, new doors, the removal of fireplaces, new bannisters, new bathroom.
+They may be divided, extended or undergo superficial/major alterations: a lick of paint, layers of wallpaper, new doors, the removal of fireplaces, new bannisters, new bathroom.
 Chunks may be added on – or removed, lofts transformed, kitchens extended and gardens landscaped.
 They may be re-painted, re-clad, re-windowed, re-roofed to suit our own tastes, to modernise, maintain and protect them.

-Homes are continually altered to suit our ever-changing circumstances, lifestyles, opportunities and attitudes.
+Homes are continually being altered to suit our ever-changing circumstances, lifestyles, opportunities and attitudes.
 Fashions come and go.
 We soon get bored with the same old, same old.
-We outgrow our own tastes and we become more sophisticated, more ethically aware, more ‘in’ to different things.
+We outgrow our own ‘tastes’ and we become more sophisticated, more ethically aware, more ‘in’ to different things.

 We also want what other people have, and to move with the times.
 As times change, we change, and that affects how we live.

 Our home as a backdrop to events in our lives.
 Significant events made memorable, mundane events, forgotten in the routine.
 Getting up every morning, bathing (weekly/ daily), doing homework, washing windows, bringing in coal, going out to the yard, making bread, doing laundry, cooking, putting on makeup, drinking tea, putting groceries away, watching TV.